 All time entries stay in the system and are displayed in the reports, no matter if a user is deleted/inactive, or if the project is archived or the task marked as done (entries disappear only when deleted manually, either by the user who created them or by admin).

-- Send the link to your client.
+- Copy the link and send it to others

 While it's not possible to manually input time while your timer is running you can use the duplicate option of a previous entry.